SeaGL/organization/meetings/2025/20250428-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- On hold waitig for inventory
-- Alfredo has another potential for coffee donations and/or discounted rate

 #### A/V & DevOps
-- no updates

 #### Finance
-- no updates

 #### IDEA
-- no updates

 #### Partnerships
-- Meeting was delayed, no updates
-- Person from LPI replied but he's a volunteer board member not involved.
-  - Email forwarded Max and Matthew at LPI.
-  - [ ] Reply with thank you to LPI, cc parternship email (kim)
-- Robin has a potential sponsor
-- Sponsors should utilize open-source software, but does not need to be a OSS company directly

 #### Policy & Protocol

 #### Programming & Flow
-- Initial pass for CfP on PreTalx, long list

 #### Promotion & Outreach
-- Post for 2024 videos out
-  - Mentions CFP coming soon
-- [ ] Schedule recurring meetings (Alfredo)
-- [ ] Create poster for CFP (Alfredo?)
-- Social media re: masking?
-  - No.
-- [ ] Short social posts for being at LFNW (Alfredo)
-- [ ] Create blog post for CFP (Alfredo)

 #### Volunteers
-- no updates

 ### New Items